Courtney Hodges: Post-war life

-After World War II, Hodges continued command of First Army at Fort Jay at Governors Island, New York, until his retirement in March 1949.
-He later acted as the Military Advisor to Sir Owen Dixon, United Nations Mediator to Kashmir.
+After World War II, Hodges continued in command of the First Army at Fort Jay on Governors Island, New York, until his retirement in March 1949.
+He later served as military advisor to Sir Owen Dixon, United Nations mediator to Kashmir.

 Personal life

-On 22 June 1928, Hodges married a young widow, Mildred Lee Hodges (Mildred Lee Buchner).
+On 22 June 1928, Hodges married Mildred Lee Buchner, a young widow.
 He reportedly courted her by inviting her along to walk his dog and go shooting.
 They had no children.

 Death and legacy

-Hodges died in San Antonio, Texas, in 1966.
+Hodges died in San Antonio, Texas, on 16 January 1966.
 He was buried at Arlington National Cemetery, Section 2, Grave 890-A.

 In Perry, Georgia, the State Route 7 Spur, a former section of U.S. Route 41/State Route 7, was named General Courtney Hodges Boulevard.
 A road in Dinant (Belgium) is named Avenue Général Hodges.
-In Maastricht (Netherlands) the Generaal Hodgesstraat is named after him.
+In Maastricht (Netherlands), the Generaal Hodgesstraat is named after him.

-Although he possessed fine military reputation as a firm and skilled commander, Hodges was quiet and little known to his troops despite significant efforts to enhance his image and popularity.
-In his postwar memoirs, Omar Bradley who knew Hodges as well as anyone, wrote:
+Although he possessed a military reputation as a firm and skilled commander, Hodges was quiet and little known to his troops despite significant efforts to enhance his image.
+Eisenhower characterized General Courtney Hodges as a leader of the United States' military advance into Germany.
+Eisenhower also worked to ensure that Hodges received recognition for his command, noting that Hodges appeared to receive less attention from contemporary news media than other military figures.
+In his postwar memoirs, Omar Bradley, who knew Hodges well, described him as a quiet Georgian whose tactical knowledge and infantry expertise made him one of the most skilled commanders among Bradley's commanders.
+Bradley wrote that only William H. Simpson rivaled Hodges among U.S. commanders, and that "of all my Army commanders he required the least supervision".

-A spare, soft-voiced Georgian without temper, drama or visible emotion, Hodges was left behind in the European headline sweepstakes.
-He was essentially a military technician whose faultless techniques and tactical knowledge made him one of the most skilled craftsmen in my entire command.
-He probably knew as much about infantry and training as any man in the army.
-But he was unostentatious and retiring, Hodges occupied an almost anonymous role in the war.
-Yet as a general's general his stature among our U.S commanders was rivaled only by that of William H. Simpson.
-For Hodges successfully blended dexterity and common sense in such equal portions as to produce a magnificently balanced command.
-I had implicit faith in his judgement, in his skill and restraint.
-Of all my Army commanders he required the least supervision.
+Hodges has been criticized for his decision launch a failed offensive into the Hürtgen Forest, leading to a costly battle described as an Allied "defeat of the first magnitude".
+British historian Jonathan Trigg called it one of the "most ill-conceived and unnecessary offensives of the whole northwest Europe campaign", adding that Hodges "lacked tactical imagination" and that "it was a miracle that he retained Eisenhower’s confidence".
+Historian Antony Beevor described Hodges as reluctant commander who could did not make quick decisions, "believed in simply going head-on at the enemy" and lacked an "imagination for manoeuvre".
+According to Beevor, Hodges' decision to attack straight through the Hürtgen Forest led to "the most gruesome part of the whole north-west Europe campaign."

-Still, Hodges has been criticized for his performance during the Battle of Hürtgen Forest.
-One historian called it one of the "most ill-conceived and unnecessary offensives of the whole northwest Europe campaign", adding that Hodges "lacked tactical imagination" and that "it was a miracle that he retained Eisenhower’s confidence".
+Hodges himself wrote within his war diaries that "too many of these battalions and regiments of ours have tried to flank and skirt their way around and never meet the enemy straight on." and that it was "safer sounder and in the end quicker to keep smashing ahead."
+As part of his rationale for the direct attack on the forest.